tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 #### Billing example

 - Assume that the bitrate of a live streaming session was 500 Kbps (This is the sum of the audio bitrate and video bitrate.
 If you transcode the stream to a specific video bitrate, the sum of this video bitrate and the audio bitrate will be used for billing), and there were 100 concurrent viewers at the peak, the highest bandwidth used would be:
-  500 (Kbps) × 100 = 50,000 (Kbps) = 50 Mbps.
+  500 (Kbps) x 100 = 50,000 (Kbps) = 50 Mbps.
 - Assume that you used the LVB service on January 4, 2022 and your bandwidth usage reached 50 Mbps at the highest.
-On January 5, 2022, you would be charged:
+On January 5, 2022, the following bandwidth fee would be billed:
   0.1057 (USD/Mbps/Day) x 50 (Mbps) = 5.285 USD.
 - By default, fees are billed based on downstream usage.
 However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
 The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for downstream usage.

 >?
 If you have a large-scale live streaming business and your spending on Tencent Cloud resources has exceeded or is expected to exceed 10,000 USD, then a daily billing mode may not meet your needs.
-Please [contact](https://intl.cloud.tencent.com/contact-us) the Tencent Cloud sales team or [submit a ticket](https://console.cloud.tencent.com/workorder/category) for other billing options.
+Please [contact](https://www.tencentcloud.com/contact-us) the Tencent Cloud sales team or [submit a ticket](https://console.cloud.tencent.com/workorder/category) for other billing options.